 Current Conservation Status

 According to the IUCN Red List of Threatened Species (2015), the Onager's conservation status is Endangered.
 The IUCN Red List of Threatened Species previously categorized them as Critically Endangered (2002).

-The Onager's future depends on protecting those that remain in the wild and the success of breeding programs at zoos and wildlife conservation centers around the world.
+The future of the Onager depends on protecting those that remain in the wild and the success of breeding programs at zoos and wildlife conservation centers around the world.

 In the Wild